-Opening lines in novels are by far the most important sentences that any writer will write.
+Opening lines are by far the most important sentences that a novelist will write.

-I don’t mean they are artistically the most important.
-If you want your novel to be well-reviewed by the critics and perhaps even go down in history as one of the classics, every single word you write, from the first to the last, contributes equally the novel’s overall artistic success.
+I don’t mean they’re artistically the most important.
+Want the critics to love your novel?
+Want to go down in history as one of the greats?
+Then every single word you write, from the first to the last, will contribute equally the novel’s overall artistic success.

 But in commercial terms (and you must never forget that publishing a novel is a business), the job of an opening line is to hook the agent, the publisher or the reader.

-If these people cannot get beyond an uninspiring opening sentence, the thousands of wonderful sentences which follow might just as well not exist.
+If these people can’t get beyond an uninspiring opening sentence, the thousands of wonderful words which follow might just as well not exist.

 In the section on plotting a novel, I talked in detail about the importance of a strong beginning and how to construct one.

 More specifically, I talked about introducing the reader to a compelling character and giving that character a pressing problem to solve.